 SUNRISE III: a balloon-borne Solar Observatory

-Seeing the Sun with New Eyes: The third flight of Sunrise in June 2024
+Seeing the Sun with New Eyes: Successful flight in July 2024!

-Two highly successful flights of the largest solar observatory ever leaving the ground in 2009 and 2013 resulted in many new discoveries, published in more than 100 refereed scientific papers.
-An international consortium led by MPS with partners from USA, Japan , Spain and Germany are currently developing a completely new Sunrise.
-The new gondola and three new scientific instruments will deliver spectacular insight into the height stratification of the solar atmosphere from the deepest observable layers up to the chromosphere.
+Already in 2009 and 2013, Sunrise performed two highly successful flights.
+The largest solar observatory ever leaving the ground brought many new discoveries, published in more than 100 refereed scientific papers.
+An international consortium led by MPS with partners from USA, Japan, Spain and Germany developed a completely new Sunrise.
+The new gondola and three new scientific instruments delivered spectacular insight into the height stratification of the solar atmosphere from the deepest observable layers up to the chromosphere.

 SUNRISE is a balloon-borne solar observatory dedicated to the investigation of the key processes governing the physics of the magnetic field and the convective plasma flows in the lower solar atmosphere.
 These processes are crucial for our understanding of the magnetic activity of the Sun and of the outward transport of energy to heat its outer atmosphere and to fuel the eruptions and coronal mass ejections, i.e. phenomena that also affect the Earth system.